SISE-Web-Development-Environments/assignment-3-2-yuval_gal_ass3-1/README.md

 <a name="users"></a>
 # System users
-We added two users to the system, and each added 3 family recipes and 3 personal recipes
+We added two users to the system, and each have 3 family recipes and 3 personal recipes

 Username: yuval
 <br>